yuliy/usah/man/users.md

   * using GUI tools in your system
   * using some wrap-system that allowes to modify users on multiple machines simultaneously (e.g. some corparate systems)

+**Note!** In most systems command line tools are called `useradd`, `userdel`, `usermod`.
+But these tools may have different interface/behaviour in different systems.
+Moreover, these may be aliases to some system-specific tools.
+Hence, you'd better read corresponding man pages before using it.